Police: Virgin Mary statue vandalized with feces in New Jersey

 The pastor says he got a ladder and cleaned up the mess himself.

+Rev. Thomas Quinn says it happened Thursday night.
+He says he has already forgiven the culprit and has no plans to press charges.

-The church does not have a security camera pointed toward the statue, so finding the culprit could be difficult.
+The church does not have a security camera pointed toward the statue, so finding the vandal could be difficult.

 ----------